Back to Blog

 Step 5: Respond to the Consumer

-Your response must be free of charge (up to twice per year per consumer in California).
+Your response generally must be free of charge (California permits a request to know up to twice in a 12-month period).
 For access requests, provide data in a portable format.
-For deletion requests, confirm what was deleted and note any exceptions applied.
-For opt-out requests, stop the relevant processing immediately and confirm compliance.
+For deletion requests, confirm what was deleted and identify any exception applied.
+For opt-out and limit requests, stop the relevant processing as soon as feasibly possible and no later than 15 business days, then retain proof that downstream systems and recipients received the change.

 Step 6: Document Everything